Hurricane Heartache: This is What 15 Trillion Gallons of Water Looks Like

 The Forward Times offices have been set up as a staging area, to receive necessary donations such as non-perishable items, hygiene items, towels, toilet paper, paper towels, adult diapers, baby food and formula, clothing for men and women, shoes, socks, water and baby diapers, pull-ups and baby wipes.

-So, as many of our hearts grieve at the sight of the thousands of people in the Greater Houston area who have been affected by Tropical Storm Harvey, it is evident that the giving nature, along with the strength and the resilience that has been displayed during this tremendously tough time suffered by all Greater Houston area residents, will continue to be what we need as a region to help this area rebuild effectively and heal steadily.
+So, as many of our hearts grieve at the sight of the thousands of people in the Greater Houston area who have been affected by Hurricane Harvey, it is evident that the giving nature, along with the strength and the resilience that has been displayed during this tremendously tough time suffered by all Greater Houston area residents, will continue to be what we need as a region to help this area rebuild effectively and heal steadily.